mguryeva/api-docs/whitepapers/cyber•Chain.md

 _Flexible Data Discovery_.
 Big pieces of data is permanently linkable, thanks to MerkleDAG, so you can trivially reach a small chunk of data.
 That enable a lot of powerful applications impossible for a peer-to-peer network before.
 E.g. SQL like data queries to a database distributed across the network, or REST like queries.

 Thus documents which are located at `/ipfs` are _immutable_.
 But what if we want _mutability_?
-IPFS offer self-signed naming system which don't rely on conventional centralized and slow DNS (urls we use to use).
+IPFS offer self-signed naming system which don't rely on conventional centralized and slow DNS (URLs we use to use).
 Everybody can publish a link in a namespace `/ipns` with a mutable pointer to any `/ipfs` piece of data and sign it with its node's private key:

 >